rsyncOSX/RsyncUIdocs/content/post/Built.md

 ## RsyncOSX, Storyboard

 *RsyncOSX* utilizes *Storyboard*, which is a tool for graphical design of views.
 UI components like buttons, tables and other UI components are added and placed within the view by the developer utilizing Xcode.
 After design all UI components are connected by creating bindings to Swift code.
-The developer manually adds a reference to the Swift source code for every view  within the Storyboard.
+The developer manually adds a reference to the Swift source code for every view within the Storyboards and the UI components within the views.
 If the developer misses to bind a UI component, the app will crash with an nil pointer exception every time that view is exposed.

 ### Storyboard for the tab views